JMcrafter26/Flipper_Zero-id_card/README.md

+# Note: This is not ready for use!
+It needs furter testing!

 # Prerequisite
 You don't need to be an engineer in embedded systems to understand this article.
 But here is a short list of the requirements to follow this tutorial: